francisco-gargiulo/typescript-nodejs-clean-architecture/README.md

   - `entities/`: This folder contains the entity definitions for the microservice.
 In this case, there is one entity: User.ts.
   - `repositories/`: This folder contains the repository interfaces for the microservice.
 In this case, there is one repository interface: UserRepository.ts.
   - `services/`: This folder contains the service interfaces for the microservice.
 In this case, there is one service interface: UserService.ts.
 - `useCases/`: This folder contains the use cases for the microservice.
-In this case, there is one use case file: userUseCases.ts.
-This file defines the use cases for the User entity, such as creating a new user or retrieving an existing user.
 - `main.ts`: This is the entry point to the microservice, which sets up the adapters, use cases, and domain logic, and starts the server.

 ## Running the Microservice